 - Self-medicating with alcohol or daily marijuana.

-- Saying things like, “I won’t be a problem for you much longer.”
+- Using fatalistic language and saying things like, “I won’t be a problem for you much longer.”

 - Taking risky, self-destructive actions.